claire-west/svstudio-scripts/README.md

 Download a zip file of this repository from the "Releases" section on the right side of the page.

+## Where to find more scripts
+A catalog of scripts from other users has been compiled on my website: https://synthv.info/#resource-scripts

 # svstudio-scripts
 A collection of scripts for Synthesizer V Studio Pro